 This guide will describe how I setup and use the Analog Devices AD9361 software-defined radio platform.
 I interface with the radio using Python via Analog Device’s library libiio.

 How to use Git on your Overleaf projects.

-Here is a list of various tips and tricks I have found to be helpful, primarily related to my time as a graduate student.
-I have found these things to be useful and hope some of them help you too.
-Find what works for you.
+A list of various tips and tricks I have found to be helpful, primarily related to my time as a graduate student.
+Perhaps some of it works for you.

 A growing list of topics that undergraduate and early graduate students in signal processing/wireless may want to look into.
 It’s hard to know what you don’t know.